logzio/logzio-azure-serverless/README.md

 Give your data some time to get from your system to ours, and then open Logz.io.
 If everything went according to plan, you should see logs with the type `eventhub` in Kibana and metrics in Grafana.

+## Changelog

+- 1.1.0: Switch to independent deploy for metrics and logs.